-The key to YouTube keyword research is just like in SEO this: find low competitive keywords.
-You can use keyword research tools like SEMrush, Ahrefs, KWFinder etc. and you can also use YouTube search for keyword ideas.
+The key to YouTube keyword research is just like in SEO: find low competitive keywords.
+You can use keyword research tools like SEMrush, Ahrefs, KWFinder, etc. You can also use the YouTube search for keyword ideas.

-For instance, when you start typing “affiliate marketing” on the YouTube search box, it will instantly start showing you related keyword ideas.
+For instance, when you start typing “affiliate marketing” on the YouTube search box, it will instantly begin showing you related keyword ideas.

 Have a look:

 As you can see, these are the EXACT keyword phrases that people type into YouTube.
 So yes, it’s always a smart idea to start optimizing your videos around those keyword terms.

 You can repeat the process until you come up with a list of 10 to 20 keyword ideas for your YouTube channel.
 Once you have the list, you can use any keyword research tool to find low competitive keywords.
 Just make sure to pick those keyword ideas with fewer searches (1000 searches or below).

 Here is how you can use Ahrefs Keyword Explorer to do keyword research using Youtube as a keyword source.

 That being said, here’s how you can use a free keyword research tool like KeywordTool.io to begin your YouTube keyword research.

 7.2 How to do Keyword Research using KeywordTool.io